benjhirsch/zenith_star/README.md

 The basic command for running the tool is:

-python zenith_star.py --datetime "[date in any common format, but preferably ISO (YYYY-MM-DD HH:MM:SS)]" --latlong "[two numbers, separated by a space, e.g. 38.9 -77.0]"
+python zenith_star.py --datetime "[date in any common format, but preferably ISO (YYYY-MM-DD HH:MM:SS)]" --latlong [two numbers, separated by a space, e.g. 38.9 -77.0]

 With this command, Zenith Star will calculate the celestial coordinates of the point directly overhead, query the [Bright Star Catalogue](https://en.wikipedia.org/wiki/Bright_Star_Catalogue) for all stars brighter than 6th magnitude (the standard limit of naked-eye vision) within 2° of that point, and return the one closest to it.

 ## Optional Parameters
---address: Instead of latlong, provide an address in any common format.
+--address: Instead of --latlong, provide an address in any common format.
 Address will be parsed to return latitude and longitude.
 --limiting-mag: Limiting magnitude, i.e. the minimum brightness.
 Stars above this limit (higher=dimmer) will not be returned.
 The default is 6, the approximate naked-eye limit.
 --search-radius: Radius in degrees of the search area around the zenith.
 Default is 2 degrees.
 --search-box: Alternatively, define a search box (two numbers, height and width) in degrees centered on the zenith.